powerpak/pathogendb-pipeline/README.md

 `STRAIN_NAME` | `resequence_assembly` `rast_annotate` | (none)  | The strain name for your sample.
 `SPECIES`     | `rast_annotate`                       | (none)  | The species for your sample.

+## Other notes

+This pipeline downloads and installs the [Network-based SEED API package](http://blog.theseed.org/servers/installation/distribution-of-the-seed-server-packages.html) into `vendor/sas`.
+Documentation for some of the included binaries and the Perl API is also on that page.